DFRobot/DFRobot_SSD1306/README.md

 ## Installation

-Download the library ZIP file and unzip it to the Arduino folder of the library.
+Download the library ZIP file and unzip it to the Arduino folder of the library.<br>
 (If you haven't download DFRobot display library before,you need to download it first to drive (https://github.com/DFRobot/DFRobot_Display))